mmahnic/argumentum/README.md

 }
 ```

-In simple programs target variables can be declared in the function where the arguments are defined
+In simple programs target variables can be declared in the function where parameters are defined and
-and parsed.
-In larger programs it is more convenient to store variables in one or more structures.
+arguments parsed.
+In larger programs it is more convenient to store target variables in one or more
+structures.
 This is the same example rewritten so that it stores options in a structure:

 ```c++
 #include <climits>